blinkysc/winerosetta2/README.md

 ## Overview

-WineRosetta2 is a dynamic binary translator that targets specific problematic x86 instructions that cause issues when running World of Warcraft Classic through Wine on Apple Silicon Macs using Rosetta 2.
-It primarily fixes:
+WineRosetta2 is a dynamic binary translator that attempts to address problematic x86 instructions that cause issues when running World of Warcraft Classic through Wine on Apple Silicon Macs using Rosetta 2.

-- `ARPL` (Adjust RPL Field of Selector) - replaces with NOPs
-- `FCOMP` instructions - replaces with compatible alternatives
+While initial development focused on `ARPL` and `FCOMP` instructions, testing has revealed that the actual problematic instructions may be different or more complex than originally thought.
+This tool represents an experimental approach to identifying and handling instructions that cause translation conflicts between Wine and Rosetta 2.

-These instructions can cause crashes or illegal instruction exceptions when translated by Rosetta 2 on Apple Silicon processors.
+These unidentified problematic instructions can cause crashes or illegal instruction exceptions when translated by Rosetta 2 on Apple Silicon processors.

 The tool works by:
 1. Pre-scanning executable memory to patch known problematic instructions